BumblebeeBat/FlyingFox/docs/lightning_consensus.md

 A cryptocurrency is money built out of software that is difficult to counterfeit.

 The consensus protocol is the rules that participants must obey to participate in a cryptocurrency.
-The rules are carefully chosen so that it is expensive to break the protocol.
+The rules are carefully chosen so that it is expensive to control money that you don't own.
 The most popular cryptocurrency consensus protocols today are of the proof-of-work variety.
 Other proposals are: delegated proof-of-stake, various security bond proof of stakes, byzantine fault tolerant algorithms, and coin-age proof of stake.
 Lightning Consensus is a new consensus protocol proposed in this paper.
 It is designed to be less expensive to operate than the existing methods, and more scalable.

 A payment channel is a relationship between 2 people so that they can send money repeatedly, and only record their final settlement on the blockchain, which is more affordable than storing every money-transfer on the blockchain.
 The rules of the payment channel can be enforced by providing evidence to the blockchain about the current channel state.
 The lightning network is created by connecting multiple channel-payments together so that either all of them are valid, or none of them are.
 So if Alice has a channel with Bob and Bob has a channel with Charlie, Bob can facilitate a money transfer from Alice to Charlie without any of them having to trust each other.